macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

   - Financial data collection and cleaning
   - Predictioin model training and evaluation

-## 2 Research Questions
+# Research Questions
-1. **Collective Retail Voice → Volatility**

 Can sentiment embeddings extracted from Reddit’s r/WallStreetBets improve the prediction of stock volatility?

-2. **Value-Added of Embeddings**
-   What part of the sentiment embeddings learned that is most predictive of volatility?

 # Social Science Significance